lamekrhwritingtest/lamekrhwritingtest.github.io/index.md

 <VirtualHost *:8080>
 ```

-Next, open your `/etc/apache2/ports.conf` and change the Listen directove to listen on port 8080.
+Next, open your `/etc/apache2/ports.conf` and change the Listen directive to listen on port 8080.
 We're making this change to avoid any arbitrary restrictions our ISP may impose on the default port 80.
 Your updated file will look like this:
 ```
 Listen 8080
 ```